grscheller/pythonic-fp-queues/README.rst

 | DEQueue   |    Double-Ended Queue    |
 +-----------+--------------------------+

-Each with capabilities:

-- O(1) pushes and pops
-- O(1) length determination
-- in a Boolean context

-  - true if not empty
-  - false if empty

-- will resize themselves larger when needed
-- not indexable or sliceable by design

 This PyPI project is part of of the grscheller `pythonic-fp namespace projects
 <https://github.com/grscheller/pythonic-fp/blob/main/README.md>`_